webmin/webmin.com/content/docs/Modules/apache-webserver.md

 - Change the **Authentication realm name**, *Authentication type*, **Restrict access by login**, **User text file** and **Group text file** fields all back to **Default**.
 If you are using DBM files instead of text, change the **User DBM file** and **Group DBM file** fields to **Default** as well.
 - Click the **Save** button, and then the **Apply Changes** link back on the directory options page.

-### Restricting access by client address
+#### Restricting access by client address
 Apache can also be configured to limit access to a directory, URL location or filename to certain client systems.
 The webserver knows the IP address of every browser that connects to it, and can use that address to determine whether the browser is allowed to request certain pages or not.
 In some situations, the client's real IP address will not be available to the webserver.
 If the client is accessing the web through a proxy server or a firewall doing NAT, then the IP address that the request appears to come from will be that of the proxy or firewall system.
 There is way to get the real address, but generally it is not a problem because all clients behind the proxy or firewall are usually treated the same from an access control point of view.

 Apache determines whether a client is allowed access or not by checking its IP address and hostname against a list of rules.
 There are two types of rule - those that allow access, and those that deny it.
 Depending on its configuration, the webserver will either check all of the `allow` rules before the `deny` rules, or vice-versa.
 The first one to match determines if the client is denied or not, and no further rules are checked.

 Most people who set up IP access control want to allow access from certain addresses and networks, and deny everyone else.
 For example, you might want to give hosts on your company LAN access to your intranet, but prevent others on the Internet from accessing it.
 To set up this kind of access control, the steps to follow are:
 - On the module's main page, click on the icon for the virtual server that you want IP access control to be enabled under.
 - Click on the icon for the directory, URL location or filename that you want to restrict access to.
-If one does not exist yet, follow the steps in the **Setting per-directory options** section earlier in this chapter to create it.
+If one does not exist yet, follow the steps in the **Setting per-directory options** section earlier in this page to create it.
 - Click on the **Access Control** icon, which will bring you to the page shown above.
 - Scroll down to the **Restrict access** table, and change the **Access checking order** field to **Allow then deny**.
 This tells Apache that any request which is not specifically allowed by access control rules should be denied, and that all rules that allow access should be checked before rules that deny.
 If the alternative **Deny then allow** option is chosen, requests that do not match any rule will be allowed, and deny rules will be checked before allow rules.
 The **Mutual failure** option has the same effect as **Allow then deny**, and should not be used.
 - At first, this table will contain only one empty row for entering your first access control rule.
 Because you are going to allow only certain clients and block the rest, select **Allow** from the menu in the **Action** column.
 The menu and field under the **Condition** column determine what kind of check is done to see if the client is allowed or not.
 The available condition types are :